-Academic requirements for retaining an appointment as a Teaching Associate are stricter than those for maintaining standing in the Ph.D. program; for these requirements, see the document entitled "Teaching Assistants and Associates" in this Handbook on pages 36-37.
-For example, Teaching Associates are required to take the foreign language examination in the second semester of enrollment and in each semester thereafter until the exam is passed.
+Academic requirements for retaining an appointment as a Teaching Associate are stricter than those for maintaining standing in the Ph.D. program; for these requirements, see the document entitled "Teaching Assistants and Associates" in this Handbook.
+For example, Teaching Associates are required to take the foreign language examination in the second semester of enrollment and each semester thereafter until the exam is passed.